 Greig Ashurst began his career as a percussionist.
 After completing his Bachelor of Music Education at the University of Louisiana-Lafayette, Mr. Ashurst enjoyed a successful teaching career in Louisiana and North Carolina.
 In 2003, he moved to Dallas, TX to study instrumental conducting at the Meadows School of the Arts at Southern Methodist University.
 After earning a Master of Music degree at SMU, he returned to Louisiana.
 He performs regularly with the Acadiana Symphony, the Chorale Acadienne, The Acadian Winds, and other local ensembles.

 As a clinician, Mr. Ashurst has had an illustrious career teaching, conducting, and presenting clinics, workshops, and keynote addresses throughout the United States.
 Recent and upcoming engagements include teaching clinics and conducting choral and instrumental ensembles throughout the US.

 As a music education and technology consultant with Schulmerich Bells, Inc., Greig Ashurst had an integral part in many new technologies and musical instruments.
 He was on the design and implementation team for the MelodyWave instrument, an electronic instrument played similar to handbells.
-He developed two new lines of professional performance mallets called the Greig Ashurst Artists Series and Greig Ashurst Legato Series which has been widely popular and has transformed the timbral landscape of modern handbell music and handbell performance.
+He developed two new lines of professional performance mallets called the Greig Ashurst Artists Series and the Greig Ashurst Legato Series, which have been widely popular and has transformed the timbral landscape of modern handbell music and handbell performance.

 In addition to numerous articles published in state and national music journals, he has music published by Hope Publishing, From the Top Publishing, and GIA Publications.